 After traveling to Western Armenia in May 2014, Nora produced a 30-minute documentary film entitled “Journey to the Homeland” which won a 2015 Audience Choice Award in the Pomegranate Film Festival in Toronto, Canada, and was then chosen as an official selection by Los Angeles CineFest, the Los Angeles Independent Film Festival, and the IndieFEST.
 The film and its 2016 updated Director’s Cut both depict the post-Genocide condition of many Armenian villages, monasteries, churches and other antiquities in what is currently known as Eastern Turkey and may be viewed at www.WesternArmenia.org.

 Hermineh Pakhanians, elected as the Treasurer of the ANCA-WR Board of Directors, served as the co-Chair of ANCA-WR’s “America We Thank You: An Armenian Tribute to Near East Relief,” committee.
 Hermineh is a retired partner of one of the Big Four international accounting firms, where for twenty – five years she provided financial audit services, specializing in real estate companies.
-Hermineh is a CPA and graduated from the University of Southern California, with a Bachelor of Science degree and a Master of Business Administration degree.
-She is the current president of Armenian Educational Foundation and Board member of Armenian American Business Council.
+Hermineh is a CPA-retired and graduated from the University of Southern California, with a Bachelor of Science degree and a Master of Business Administration degree.
+She is treasurer and past president of Armenian Educational Foundation and Board member of Armenian American Business Council.

-Born in Beirut, Lebanon, Sako Berberian moved to Los Angeles in 1975.
+Sako Berberian is currently serving as the Secretary of the ANCA-WR Board of Directors.
+Born in Beirut, Lebanon, he moved to Los Angeles in 1975.
 He received his Bachelor of Arts in History from UCLA and his MBA from UC Irvine.
 As Vice President of Levon Travel, he was instrumental in establishing the travel agency’s offices in Tbilisi, Georgia and Yerevan, Armenia.
 Since 2001, he has operated Craters & Freighters franchises, serving the Los Angeles specialty packaging and transportation markets.
 Sako has been involved and active in Armenian organizations.
 He has served on the following boards: AYF Central Executive, Horizon TV, Hamazkayin Western Region Central Executive, Chairperson of Rose and Alex Pilibos School Board, Co-chair of the Western Prelacy Board of Regents.
 He is an avid enthusiast of Armenian Theater and over the years, has taken numerous leading roles in many of Vahe Berberian’s Experimental Theater as well as Hamazkayin’s Arvest group.
 He is married to Rebecca Berberian and has two daughters, Alique and Lori.

 Joseph Kaskanian is a graduate from Cal Poly Pomona with a degree in International Business and Marketing.
 Prior to getting involved in the ANCA, Joseph has been an active member of the Armenian Youth Federation.
 He has been part of organizing many community activities including the March for Justice and grassroots conference.
 Joseph plans to continue his studies by achieving his masters degree in business administration.